rogerallen/stm32disc_distort1/README.md

 DMA Settings
 - Add both TX & RX
 - Circular FIFO
-- I set to use Words, not Bytes since the frame is 32 bits.
-He didn't show this.  :(
+- I set to use *Half-Word*, not Bytes.
+He didn't show this and this is important.

 ```
 I/O    | Signal      | Pmod Pins